dsd993/Postdoc_Works/E2EAutoCorrelation_E2EDistance/README.md

 ### Compile and run the C++ code as below:

-* If using a GCC compuler:
+* If using a GCC compiler:
     gcc -lstdc++ -lm  EndtoEndOrientation.cpp
     ./a.out